turingschool/backend-curriculum-site/professional_development/Mod3/Interview_Preparation.md

 [Slides for this lesson](https://docs.google.com/presentation/d/19v08-f77qv6HTMR3teiuv_SmXMHzpydHrdo144WYG_8/edit?usp=sharing)

-After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97) by Tuesday of Week 5.

 #### Starting off Strong: Tell me about Yourself
 This request for information is typically at the very beginning of an interview.
 It's an opportunity to provide the interviewer with insights into your qualifications and fit for the role.